TnS101/FFGoesWeb/Src/WebUI/README.md

-Areas -> Administrator, Moderator and Applicaiton User areas
+Areas -> Administrator, Moderator and User

-Controllers -> Common, Game and Social controllers

-Properties -> launch settings

-Views -> lots of them

-wwwroot -> css, js and images
+Controllers -> Common, Game and Social wwwroot -> css, js and images